BetMGM North Carolina Bonus Code ROTOBONUS: Bet $5, Get $150 in Bonus Bets for March 16

 |March 16, 2024

-New customers can sign up with the BetMGM North Carolina bonus code ROTOBONUS today for bonus bets to use on your favorite sports teams.
-As one of the top sports betting apps, BetMGM North Carolina has made it simple to get started.
+New customers can follow these steps to sign up for an account with the BetMGM North Carolina bonus code ROTOBONUS at one of the most user-friendly sports betting apps.

-- You must first be a new customer at BetMGM North Carolina, physically located in the state, and at least 21 years of age or older.
+- Click on the "BET NOW" below to begin the process of signing up for a new account.

-- First, click the BET NOW button on this page.
-This link will take you to the registration portal at BetMGM North Carolina.
-You will be required to enter personal identifying information including your name, physical address, email address, and phone number.
+- You will be redirected to the BetMGM NC new-user registration page where you will need to enter some basic personal information like your name, email address, physical address, and phone number.
+You will also need to verify your identity, so provide your DOB and the last four digits of your SSN to complete the process.

-After making your first-time wager of at least $5, a total of $150 in bonus bets will be instantly delivered to your online sportsbook account.
-Bonus bets cannot be withdrawn, transferred, or used for other promotional offers at BetMGM North Carolina.
-They cannot be used for casino games, odds boosts or profit boosts.
-Bonus bets will expire within seven days of being delivered to your account.
+Check out these details to use the BetMGM North Carolina bonus code ROTOBONUS for $150 in bonus bets.

-Click any of the BET NOW buttons on this page to get started with one of the best North Carolina sportsbooks, securing the BetMGM North Carolina bonus code ROTOBONUS.
+Just place a first-time wager of at least $5, and whether you win or lose, you'll get $150 in bonus bets.
+Your first bet can be placed on any qualifying sports betting market, and when you receive the bonus bets, you'll have seven days to use the entire $150 amount before they expire.

-Bet on UNC-NC State Odds & More Sports with BetMGM North Carolina Bonus Code ROTOBONUS
+Bet on UNC-NC State Odds in ACC Championship Game with BetMGM North Carolina

-The ACC Tournament wraps up this eveing, with UNC battling underdog NC State in the finals.
-The Tar Heels look like the clear favorites on paper.
-However, NC State has already upset two top seeds in Duke and Virginia.
-It should be a good matchup.
+March Madness betting has arrived, so now is a great time to get $150 in bonus bets with the BetMGM North Carolina bonus code ROTOBONUS.

-As the NBA playoff push heats up, North Carolina sports bettors can use bonus bets or other real cash wagers to place bets on a variety of NBA betting markets, bet types and odds.
-These include spread and total, along with NHL player props, like total three-pointers and alternate rebounds.
-Invest in NHL futures markets, like NHL MVP odds and NHL Stanley Cup odds.
+North Carolina sports betting launched at the perfect time earlier this week as a precursor to March Madness.
+You can take a glimpse into the college basketball futures market and find in-state teams like UNC (+1300), Duke (+3000), NC State (+50000), and even neighboring South Carolina (+10000) on the board.
+Can any of these schools cut down the nets?
+Only time will tell.

 This article is part of our Betting Promotions series.